lgonzalezrouco/pti/REST_API/README.md

 As an example web API you will create a simple car rental web API.
 It will consist in two functionalities:

 - Request a new rental: An endpoint to register a new rental order.
 Input fields will include the car maker, car model, number of days and number of units (in JSON format).
-The endpoint should just return an HTTP Status 201.
+The endpoint should just return an HTTP status response code 201.

 - Request the list of all rentals: An endpoint that will return the list of all saved rental orders (in JSON format).